hinfan123/chingu-fcc-speedrun-challenge/frontend/tribute-page/README.md

 * Gather image and content.

+## View Project

+* This project is live [here](http://typical-daughter.surge.sh/)

-* To view this project, clone/download it and open index.html.
+* Alternatively, you can clone/download it and open index.html.